robbobfrh84/lab/tinkering/maps/states/README.md

-# US States Thematic Map Builder
+# US Thematic Map Builder
-...Thoughts
 -

-Resources:

 ### To Do 🟡 ✅ 🚨

-- 🟡 Adding States to Multi Groups
-  - ✅ let's rename all `/js` function with the prefix `map_...`, etc..
-  - ✅ see states_svg at top for hardcoded griant guide.
-  - ✅ make multi placeholder `pink` and when clicked again it removes
-  - ✅ need to add state to current group table when pink
+- ✅ Update `_config_` & `_sesh` be `CONFIG` and `SESH` ?
+- ✅ Update `_toolkit.js` > `tk.js` use name convention: `tk_random.js` (ALL)
+- ✅ Create reusable `tk...`: removeById, getByID, sort
+- ✅ Add / remove: DC to `SESH.filteredStates` on DC ON toggle & Remove on OFF toggle
+- ✅ See app.js app_preload DC toggle. want to pass aditioinal arguments
-  - ✅ need to remove state from ALL groups when unselected from pink
+- ✅ Add / Remove DC from groups when toggled.
-  - ✅ make `map_built_multi` placeholder
+- ✅ Update Map's visuals of DC - This should NOT mantain group!
+This matches our UX.
+- ✅ Update new `tk ` funcs across code base:
+- ✅ Update/use STATE.allStates name & order when building `tables_build_allStates`
+  - ✅ This should replace where you have `tk_sort(` in `_toggleDC(`
+  - ✅ test a couple different options, and with DC on/off.
+- PUSH CHANGES -> 👀 Actually review changes!

+- Finish implimenting sort for ALL GROUPS and all states table.
+  - 👀 Starter code is there NOTED OUT from Copilot....
+- PUSH CHANGES -> 👀 Actually review changes!

+- Remove noted out code.
+- Look for notes that need to be quickly updated and tested, OR OR OR noted here...
+- PUSH CHANGES -> 👀 Actually review changes!
+- Reboot comp.

+- Let's Add a settings icon (use ai) > top right and "topNav" section
+  - Add header `"US Map Data" Powered by Gemini AI` - (mapdata.farm)
+  - Clicking opens "clean-ish" layout of dev tools.
+  - make a sub-section (keep in html) that includes _dev_tools.js.
+But all we've built so far should be normal Settings options.
+- break up main.css
+  - Review and consider filename class `.map .elements` may need to put everything in a `div` wrapper. `class="map-component"`
+- PUSH CHANGES -> 👀 Actually review changes!

+- Review and match how all html is added site-wide (_dev_tools too.)
+  - This will be mostly in maps and tables (some in group too). might take some decent work here.
+- PUSH CHANGES -> 👀 Actually review changes!

+🚨 Like take the time to plan out the remaining things in this `### To Do`

+Adding "spectrum" map (This needs be thought out and planned before jumping in)
+- Tinker with creating spectrum map from all States Table
+  - could start by having a "Spectrum ( ▻ ) " button in each tab of the all group.
+- Modal:
+  - Review and refactor AI Add & Edit groups code....
+  - When color or name is changed, the STATE.groups.states need to be changed too..
+  - And, we need to update the maps colors too.
+Updating the the STATE might just work.
+BUT, maybe not, i think i still need to call the correct function...
+- Add Raw group color change
+  - Have 12 options (2x rows)
+  - Changing after groups have been selected should change: map, multi, list.
+- PUSH CHANGES -> 👀 Actually review changes!

-  - ... notepad
+- New UI idea: see notepad drawing notes and Wireframe.
--
+  - 🚨 This needs be thought out and planned before jumping in
 - Clean `### Unordered To Do` & `mvp`
   - Break up MVP to be ready to post sooner. `list` stuff can just be stylized as is and updated in another post with save.
 Make the focus just simple map building with names.
   - Could also talk about first post that you're building it toward AI.

 ### Unordered To Do
 - 👤 Title & Info box: